 By following each of these tips, you can ensure a smooth and clean finish for your beautiful beehive soaps.
 Now let’s move on to the exciting part—the step-by-step recipe to create your own milk and honey soap!

 Goat Milk and Honey Soap Recipe For Beehive Soaps

 Embrace the art of simplicity with my handcrafted milk and honey soap recipe.
 Follow this easy melt and pour soap recipe to bring the charm of beehives into your home.

 Milk and Honey Soap Instructions:

 Prepare the silicone beehive soap mold by cleaning, drying, and spritzing it with rubbing alcohol.

 Then promptly remove the melted soap base from the microwave and add ¼ teaspoon honey.
 Whisk it into the soap mixture and add 10 ml of skin-safe, natural manuka honey soap scent.
-(Use my link to get $10 off your first order at Makesy.)
+(Use code CREATEWITHKRISTY10 to get 10% off your order at Makesy.)
 Whisk the scent into the soap mixture, then carefully pour the soap into two sections of the soap mold.